 Being a minimalist means that you like to live with less.
 You thrive on having the bare minimum and can use what you have for multiple purposes.
 It is a great lifestyle choice for saving money and having less stuff to take care of.
 Being a minimalist, however, doesn’t mean it’s always easy to stay organized.
 Sometimes, you need to take a step back and really see what you have in order to figure out the best place for everything.
 Minimalists need a different tactic when it comes to organizing.
 Most people buy storage bins and cabinets to accommodate for items, but this can go against what it means to be a minimalist.
-There are many tips and tricks for organizing while keeping things minimal.
+There are many home organization tips and tricks that keep things minimal.
 Find the ones that work best for you without sacrificing your minimalist lifestyle.

 Everything should have a home

 To ensure your minimalist lifestyle remains intact, all of your items should have a bin, drawer, shelf, or other storage location.
 When everything has a specific spot, it is easy to ensure you are only replacing old items and not adding new ones.
 For example, a bin for laundry detergent, fabric softener, and dryer sheets is the perfect way to store your laundry items.
 Whenever you run out of something, you can easily replace it.
 This type of storage tactic also lets you know when you need new grocery items.

 Utilizing vertical space in your home can clear up the floor and save space.
 Things like pegboards, hanging baskets, hooks, and more are some ways you can store and display some of your items.
 Cork boards can help eliminate paper clutter on counters by posting them up and storing pens in a little basket for notes, grocery lists, and reminders.
 Using up the vertical space in your home will give you more openness on the ground and on surfaces.
 It will help you maintain the minimalist look.